Jipuna Nanna Ganda

 Jipuna Nanna Ganda is a 2001 Indian Kannada-language comedy drama film directed by J. G. Krishna and starring Jaggesh, Ravali and Kruthika.
 The film was a remake of the Tamil film Budget Padmanabhan (2000).

-Plot

-Padmanabh (Jaggesh) is a miserly man who values money above everything else.
-His life revolves around devising schemes to save or extract money, often leading to humorous and awkward situations.
-His obsession with wealth creates challenges in his personal relationships, but also provides the central comic element of the story.

 Production

 This film marked Jaggesh's third collaboration with his classmate J. G. Krishna after Drona and Nannaseya Hoove (both 1999).
 This was the first time he worked with J. G. Krishna as a director as Krishna previously worked with him as a cinematographer.

 Music

 The music was composed by Sadhu Kokila.